BESTSELLER/dbt-dcp-utilities/README.md

 Calculates the latest state of a single Kafka table.
 The latest state is defined as the highest offset for every key.

+Parameters:
+  - `input_table`: The table to calculate the latest state for.

 ## DBT-core Github Actions

 ### drop_ci_schema